 “In addition to asking questions, it is important that people speak up about any current symptoms or unusual feelings – physical or emotional – that they may be having,” said Karsten.
 “Never let embarrassment, fear or shame keep you from telling your doctor about a problem.
 Physicians are trained to handle all of your medical concerns, and you won’t be the first patient with a sensitive issue.”

 Care N’ Care is a local Medicare Advantage health plan providing North Texas Medicare beneficiaries in Tarrant, Johnson, Dallas, Collin, Denton, Rockwall and parts of Parker counties affordable alternatives that improve and simplify Medicare coverage.
-With both PPO and HMO health plans, Care N’ Care offers all of the traditional benefits included in original Medicare plus additional benefits and services, including a personal Healthcare Concierge to serve as the single point of contact and trusted partner throughout the members’ healthcare experience.
+With both PPO and HMO health plans, Care N’ Care offers all of the traditional benefits included in original Medicare plus additional benefits and services, including a personal Customer Experience Team to serve as the single point of contact and trusted partner throughout the members’ healthcare experience.
 For more information about Care N’ Care and its Medicare Advantage health plans, call 877-665-2622 or visit cnchealthplan.com.

 # # #